Earl Marriott Secondary School: Academics

 Earl Marriott is one of four French immersion high schools in Surrey and offers full course loads in both French and English.
 About 25 per cent of students are French immersion and attend from across the Semiahmoo Peninsula.

 Earl Marriott offers courses including physical education, all major humanities and sciences as well as art, home economics, info tech, and trades courses.
 It is one of few schools that offer competitive co-op experiences for its students.
 Earl Marriott offers a liberal arts co-op, as well as a mechanical (skilled trades) co-op.
 EMS also offers 3 Advanced Placement (AP) classes: AP Psychology, AP Calculus AB, and AP Statistics.

 Earl Marriott has two semesters per school year (2022-2023).
 A full load of classes would consist of four classes per semester.

 Athletics

-EMS enjoys a publicly lighthearted rivalry with Semiahmoo Secondary School, but fierce within student circles and even some staff members, as well as Elgin Park Secondary School.

-The school competes in the Sandcastle Cup, an annual game between the Mariners and Semiahmoo Secondary School Thunderbirds.
+The school competes in the Sandcastle Cup, an annual rugby game between the Mariners and Semiahmoo Secondary School Thunderbirds.